ruma/js_int/README.md

 (De-)Serialization via `serde` is supported via the `serde` feature, even without the `std` feature.

+Deserialization can be routed through `f64` instead of `u64` with the `lax_deserialize` feature.
+If a deserialized number is fractional, the fractional part is discarded.
+Please be aware that `serde_json` doesn't losslessly parse large floats with a fractional part by default (even if the fractional part is `.0`).
+To fix that, enable its `float_roundtrip` feature.

 Deserialization of `Int` and `UInt` form values and path parameters for users of the Rocket web framework version 0.4 are supported via the `rocket_04` feature.